Dynamic graph and polynomial chaos based models for contact tracing data analysis and optimal testing prescription: Problem formulation

-Let $G_t \in \mathbb{R}^{n \times n}$ represent weighed graph data attributed to each time step.
+\paragraph{Graph data:} Let $\gG_t \in \mathbb{R}^{n \times n}$ represent weighed graph data attributed to each time step.
 The graph represents proximity interaction between individuals.
 The weights on the edges factors both proximity as well as exposure duration within a single time step.
 Such data can be acquired from peer-to-peer short-range communication on smart devices, such as Bluetooth \cite{cohen2020crowd,bengio2020need,AppleGoogle2020,alsdurf2020covi}.
 Since the interactions between individuals changes over time, the set of weighted graphs forms a dynamic graph over time.
-We shall denote the graph Laplacian of each temporal graph $G_t$, by $L_t \in \mathbb{R}^{n \times n}$.
+We shall denote the graph Laplacian of each temporal graph $\gG_t$, by $\mL_t \in \mathbb{R}^{n \times n}$, {and is given by $\mL_t = \mD_t-\mA_t$, where $\mD_t$ is the diagonal degree matrix and $\mA_t$ is the adjacency graph obtained from the proximity/contact tracing data}.

-\subsubsection{Infection test data}
+\paragraph{Infection test data:}

 In addition to the graph data, we shall assume that testing for infection are administrated at each time step.
 Such tests may include PCR (Polymerase chain reaction), antibody testing such as Immunoglobulin G (IgG) or Immunoglobulin M (IgM), or any other means to assess the definitive infection state for tested individuals with measurable confidence level.
 Specifically, here we are interested in tests that qualify whether an individual is actively infectious (attributed to the $3^{rd}$ components of individual's state at the timestep the test was collected).
-The number of such infection indicating tests (IIT) taken at each time steps may vary and given by $m_t$, whereas the results of the tests are denoted by $d_t \in \mathbb{R}^{m_{t}}$, $m_t<n$.
-For the sake of data assimilation, we denote a linear projector operator $P_{d_t} \in \mathbb{R}^{m_t \times n}$ which projects the state at time step $t$ to the IIT measurement space.
+The number of such infection indicating tests (IIT) taken at each time steps may vary and given by $m_t$, whereas the results of the tests are denoted by $\vd_t \in \mathbb{R}^{m_{t}}$, $m_t<n$.
+For the sake of data assimilation, we denote a linear projector operator $\mP_{\vd_t} \in \mathbb{R}^{m_t \times n}$ which projects the state at time step $t$ to the IIT measurement space.